 Tickets are 100 EGP and give you access to the Qalawun Complex and a slew of other attractions including the nearby Qalawun Mosque, the Barqouk Mosque and the Amir Beshtak Palace.

 Tickets: Entry is 100 EGP per adult.
 The ticket gives you access to the Qalawun Complex and a slew of other attractions including the nearby Qalawun Mosque, the Barqouk Mosque and the Amir Beshtak Palace.

 How to get there: The Qalawun Complex is right on Moez Street, the main pathway through the Khan el Khalili souq.
 Moez is closed off to cars and taxis, so you’ll have to take an Uber to Azhar Mosque and the complex is a 10-minute walk away.

 Nearby: Khan el Khalili and all the main attractions of Islamic Cairo (#4 to #11) are all within walking distance.

 Aqmar Mosque is tiny by Moez Street standards.
 But it has a stunning facade that looks especially magical illuminated at night.

-Appropriately named the “moonlit” mosque, it was built in 1126 by a Fatimid vizier as a neighborhood mosque for both the local residents and the inhabitants of the nearby Fatimid Great Palace.
-It didn’t originally feature a minaret – probably to keep people from climbing up to look down at the caliph’s palaces.
-A Mamluk amir later added on a minaret.
+Appropriately named the “moonlit” mosque, it was built in 1126 by a Fatimid vizier.
+It served as the neighborhood mosque for local residents and the inhabitants of the nearby Fatimid Great Palace.
+It didn’t originally feature a minaret – probably to prevent people from climbing up to get views of the caliph’s palaces.
+A Mamluk amir later added a minaret.

-Aqmar Mosque will catch your eye when you’re wandering down Moez Street.
+Aqmar Mosque catches your eye as you stroll down Moez Street.
 It’s very well-known for its intricate facade.